soen341ThinkVision/-ThinkVision-SOEN341_Project_F24-/README.md

 - A peer assessment form with numerical values assigned to said peer, based on a number of criteria
 - Exportation of data to CSV files

-Students will be able to evaluate their peers on
+Students will be able to evaluate their peers on :
-a) Cooperation
+- Cooperation
-b) Conceptual Contribution (e.g. Researching and gathering information )
+- Conceptual Contribution (e.g. Researching and gathering information )
-c) Practical Contribution (e.g  Writing of the report(s) )
+- Practical Contribution (e.g  Writing of the report(s) )
-d) Work Ethic
+- Work Ethic

 The system will have "Automated Score Sharing and Anonymous Peer Feedback" and Instructor Dashboard